Aglamesis Bro's

-Aglamesis Bro's is a Cincinnati, Ohio ice cream parlor chain with locations in the Oakley and Montgomery neighborhoods.
+Aglamesis Brother's, commonly referred to as Aglamesis, is an ice cream parlor in Cincinnati, Ohio with 3 locations in Oakley, Montgomery, and Hamilton, Ohio.
 The business was founded by Greek immigrant brothers in 1908.
-In addition to ice cream, it also produces and sells candies.
-The business is owned and operated by second- and third-generation family members of the original founders.
+In addition to ice cream, the company also sells milkshakes and candy.
+The business is currently owned and operated Mr. Aglamesis's grandchildren.

 History

-Aglamesis Bro's was founded by Greek immigrants Thomas and Nicholas Aglamesis.
+The company was founded by Greek immigrants Thomas and Nicholas Aglamesis.
 Thomas immigrated from their family farm near Sparta, Greece in 1903; his brother Nicholas joined him in 1905.
 They joined the community of Greek refugees from the Balkan Wars who had settled around West Fifth Street in downtown Cincinnati.

-The brothers worked at a confectionery, Coston's Confectionery, saving money to open their own confectionery business.

-In 1908, with money borrowed on good faith, they opened their first ice cream parlor in Norwood, Ohio, called Aglamesis Bros.
-Ice Cream Parlor & Candy Shoppe.
+The brothers worked at a confectionery, Coston's Confectionery, saving money to open their own confectionery business.In 1908, with money borrowed on good faith, they opened their first ice cream parlor in Norwood, Ohio, called The Metropolitan.

 In 1913, they opened another parlor in nearby Oakley, Cincinnati.

 The building housing the parlor was one of the first buildings on Oakley Square, and was built by the Aglamesis brothers.

 They closed the original Norwood location in 1917.

 Aglamesis Bro's was negatively impacted by sugar rationing during WWII, though their sales increased dramatically post-war.

 Until the 1950s, the Aglamesis family lived above the parlor.

 James Aglamesis, son of founder Thomas Aglamesis, took over operation of the business in 1952 when his father experienced a stroke.

 Thomas died in 1961, preceded in death by Nicholas in 1950.

 A second location in Montgomery, Ohio was opened in 1970.

 James's daughter Dianne Lytle manages retail, marketing, and accounting, while her half-brother Randal Young manages manufacturing and wholesale accounts.

 In modern times, it is considered one of the few surviving "genuine old-fashioned" ice cream parlors in Cincinnati.